lafftale1999/simple_blink_example/README.md

 The line `PORTB ^= (1 << LED_PIN)` is executed in the following way:

 ![Display on how to toggle a bit within a register](./resources/Toggling%20a%20bit.png)

+## Run the project

+To run this project, you can upload the .hex file to a simulation tool that can simulate the AVR ATMega328p.

+Here is a finished template you can use, with a guide on how to upload the file: https://wokwi.com/projects/445516715245466625